Dr Rachael Kelley

 Profile

-Rachael is currently a visiting Research Fellow in the Leeds Institute of Health Sciences (LIHS), having previously worked in the Institute as a member of staff for 14 years.
-Her research interests focus around mental health, in particular the care of people living with dementia and their families and hospital services for people who self-harm.
-She sits on a National Institute for Health Research (NIHR) Research for Patient Benefit funding panel and has held several NIHR research grants.
-She was also awarded two NIHR Fellowships at LIHS; a NIHR Doctoral Research Fellowship and a NIHR Clinical Trials Fellowship.
-She is currently a Module Lead on the Postgraduate Programmes in Health Research, teaching qualitative and quantitative research methods to postgraduate students working in applied health research or clinical practice.
-She has a clinical background as a mental health nurse.
+I am currently a visiting lecturer in the Leeds Institute of Health Sciences (LIHS), having previously worked in the Institute as a member of staff for 14 years.
+My research interests focus around mental health, in particular the care of people living with dementia and their families and hospital services for people who self-harm.
+I sit on a National Institute for Health Research (NIHR) Research for Patient Benefit funding panel and I have held several NIHR research grants.
+I was awarded two NIHR Fellowships at LIHS; a NIHR Doctoral Research Fellowship and a NIHR Clinical Trials Fellowship.
+I have a clinical background as a mental health nurse.

-Rachael has expertise in a variety of qualitative and quantitative research methods ranging from large epidemiological studies to in-depth ethnographic research.
-She undertakes applied mental health research; her specific areas of interest include care and support for people living with dementia and their families, services for people who self-harm, and the management of dementia and mental health problems in general hospital and emergency care settings.
-Please see the 'research interests' section for an overview of her research.
+I have expertise in a variety of qualitative and quantitative research methods ranging from large epidemiological studies to in-depth ethnographic research.
+I undertake applied mental health research; my specific areas of interest include care and support for people living with dementia and their families, services for people who self-harm, and the management of dementia and mental health problems in general hospital and emergency care settings.

-Rachael worked at LIHS from 2004-2017 and retains a visiting role at LIHS as a Research Fellow.
-She also works as a Research Fellow at the Centre for Dementia Studies at Leeds Beckett University where she continues to work on research to improve the care and support offered to people with dementia and their families.
+I have worked at LIHS from 2004-2017 and retain a visiting role at LIHS as a Lecturer in Health Research.
+I also work as a Reader in Dementia Research at the Centre for Dementia Research at Leeds Beckett University where I continue to work on research to improve the care and support offered to people with dementia and their families.

 Leeds Beckett Academic Profile